WELCOME TO THE BRIGHTON PHILHARMONIC ORCHESTRA

 Chairman of BHPS

-Brighton Connections, our summer series of early evening chamber music concerts, takes place on four Sundays over the summer in the Brighton Unitarian Church.
-The programmes feature music by well-known Brighton composers – both living and dead – alongside some wonderful pieces by Haydn and Schubert.
+Brighton Connections, our summer series of early evening chamber music concerts, took place on four Sundays over the summer in the Brighton Unitarian Church.

 "The Brighton Philharmonic, Brighton's blue chip orchestra..."Smile SussexSmile Sussex